 Regulatory Framework

 The no longer extant California Office of Noise Control, California Department of Health Services developed guidelines showing a range of noise standards for various land use categories in the 1976 Noise Element Guidelines.
 These guidelines are now found in Appendix C of the State of California General Plan Guidelines (2003).
-Cities within the state have generally incorporated this compatibility matrix into their General Plan noise elements.
+Cities within the State have generally incorporated this compatibility matrix into their General Plan noise elements.
 These guidelines are meant to maintain acceptable noise levels in a community setting based on the type of land use.
 Noise compatibility by different types of land uses is a range from “Normally Acceptable” to “Clearly Unacceptable” levels.
-The guidelines are used by cities within the state to help determine the appropriate land uses that could be located within an existing or anticipated ambient noise level.
+The guidelines are used by cities within the State to help determine the appropriate land uses that could be located within an existing or anticipated ambient noise level.

 Some of the reasonably foreseeable methods of compliance have the potential to affect noise levels.
 Noise within counties and cities are regulated by noise ordinances, which are found in the municipal code of the jurisdiction.
 These noise ordinances limit intrusive noise and establish sound measurements and criteria, minimum ambient noise levels for different land use zoning classifications, sound emission levels for specific uses, hours of operation for certain activities (such as construction projects), standards for determining noise deemed a disturbance of the peace, and legal remedies for violations.